SageSir/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. The file "10-back" changes the working directory to the previous one 11.0 The file "11-lists" lists all files and the /boot directory 12.0 The File "12-file_type" writes a script that prints the type of the file named iamafile.
+The file "13-symbolic_link" creates a symbolic link to /bin/ls, named ls